E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Place vocal emphasis on important ideas or information to help students identify what should be written down.

 • Direct students' attention to important information.
-You can inform them that what you are about to say is important, and they should take notes.
+You can inform them that what you are about to say is important and that they should take notes.
 You should then repeat the information slowly to give students a chance to write it down.

 • Write key ideas and concepts on the board as you lecture.
-You will find that students will quickly copy what you write because they know that if you write it, it must be important.
+Students will quickly copy what you write because they know that if you write it, it must be important.

-• Reinforce good note-taking habits by explaining how note-taking helps them and how to do it.
+• Reinforce good note-taking habits by explaining to students how note-taking helps them and how to take notes.
 To motivate students, tell them that you might discuss information not included in the book.

 Back to the Top